Caregiver Financial Resources

 The Alzheimer's Adult Day Services Program is another option for caregivers of individuals with dementia or related disorders who would like to send their loved one to an Adult Day Center.
 Alzheimer's Adult Day Services Program (English) Alzheimer's Adult Day Services Program (Spanish)

 In each county, the Area Agency on Aging/Aging and Disability Resource Connection offers services to individuals 60+ through the Older Americans Act.
 For specific information about the services offered in your county, please contact your local AAA/ADRC at 877-222-3737.

 The Catastrophic Illness in Children Relief Fund is a financial assistance program within the Department of Human Services for New Jersey Families with potentially catastrophic medical expenses due to a child’s illness or condition.

 Disease-specific organizations may offer grants or other financial assistance to people with the disease and their family caregivers.

-Veterans: Services may also be available through Veterans Affairs for caregivers of veterans.
+Services may also be available through Veterans Affairs for caregivers of veterans.
 This may be through the Program of Comprehensive Assistance for Family Caregivers (PCAFC) or through the Veteran’s Directed Care Program.
 More information can be found from the VA Caregiver Support Program or from the Lyons Campus of the VA New Jersey Health Care System

 The network of regional Veterans Service Offices (VSO), through the NJ Department of Military and Veterans Affairs (DMAVA) provides the state's Veterans and their dependents with information and guidance on employment, education, burial, counseling, housing, social and medical services and more.
 A list of local VSOs can be found at the NJ Department of Military and Veterans Affairs website: